ansible/ansible/docs/docsite/rst/windows_usage.rst

       win_command: C:\Windows\System32\msiexec.exe /x {23170F69-40C1-2702-1701-000001000000} /qn /norestart
       when: 7zip_installed.exists == True

-Some progam installers like Office, SQL Server require credential delegation or access to components restricted by WinRM.
+Some progam installers like Microsoft Office or SQL Server require credential delegation or access to components restricted by WinRM.
 The best method to bypass these issues is to use ``become`` with the task.
-With ``become``, Ansible will run the module like it would when running it locally.
-Unfortunately a lot of the installers are vague when it errors out over WinRM, the best bet is if it works locally and not through Ansible is to use become.
+With ``become``, Ansible will run the module as it would when running it locally.

+..
+Note:: Many installers do not properly pass back error information over WinRM.
+In these cases, if the install has been verified to work locally the recommended method is to use become.

-Some installers restart the WinRM service, or cause it to become (temporarily) unavaible, making Ansible assume the system is unreachable.
+..
+Note:: Some installers restart the WinRM service or cause it to become temporarily unavailable, making Ansible assume the system is unreachable.

 Installing Updates
 ------------------
-The modules ``win_updates`` and ``win_hotfix`` can be used to install updates or hotfixes on a host.
-The module ``win_updates`` is used to install multiple updates per a category while ``win_hotfix`` can be used to install a single update or hotfix file that has been downloaded locally.
+The ``win_updates`` and ``win_hotfix`` modules can be used to install updates or hotfixes on a host.
+The module ``win_updates`` is used to install multiple updates per a category, while ``win_hotfix`` can be used to install a single update or hotfix file that has been downloaded locally.

 ..
-Note:: ``win_hotfix`` has a requirement on the DISM PowerShell cmdlets being
+Note:: The ``win_hotfix`` module has a requirement that the DISM PowerShell cmdlets are
     present.
 These cmdlets were only added by default on Windows Server 2012 and newer and must be installed on older Windows hosts.